 How To Get Rid of Woodpeckers

 oodpeckers may be cute, but they make lots of noise and drill large, ugly holes in your wood siding.
-I moved into a house with cedar siding without realizing that the previous owner had done nothing to protect it from woodpeckers.
-I have learned from experience that you need to take care of woodpeckers as soon as they appear, before it becomes a habit for them.
+You need to take care of woodpeckers as soon as they appear, before it becomes a habit for them.
 This means prevention.
 In practical terms, it means that you must continue to take precautions after they've been driven off, or they will eventually return.

 Likewise, poison and trapping are illegal in most places.
 Exterminators will generally refuse to do anything except spray for insects.
 Spraying is done in the spring, after they hatch.